fercsi/pylib-stretchy/README.md

 There are some ideas for future development:

-- **ellipsis**: in case of large arrays, represent values with ellipsis
+- **arbitrary  croping**:  Cut  to specified  size,  increase/shrink  by amount (`int`) or reshape to boundaries
+- **normalization**:  Cut off  the default values  at the  boundaries to prevent unnecessary storage
+- **offset  shifting**: Offset  an existing  array without  changing the contents.
+Also, offset to center.
+- **non-zero centric operation**: Do not require storage starting from 0 if all elements are in the positive or negative range.
 - **sub-sub-planes**:  with  partial indexing  you  can  get plane  from any  levels.
 E.g.  in a  4-dimensional array,  `array[2,5]` returns  a 2-dimensional one
-- **normalization**:  To  delete  those  cells whose  contents  are  the default value, however they are not followed by others.
-- **offset  shifting**: Offset  an existing  array without  changing the contents.
-- **arbitrary  croping**:  Cut  to specified  size,  increase/shrink  by value(`int`), reshape to boundaries, cut defaults, etc.
-- **non-zero centric operation**: Do not require storage starting from 0 if all elements are in the positive or negative range.
 - **comparison operators**
-- **sparse solution**: There  should be no need to  store default items.
-  It could be  possible to create huge arrays if  there are many default elements in there.
+- **ellipsis**: in case of large arrays, represent values with ellipsis (`str` or `repr`)